-Rishi Sunak’s grey revolution in No 10 gives us a window into his soul
+On Piers Morgan, Rishi Sunak gave us a window into his soul | Tom Peck

 Are these the things that make people proud of their country?
 The country’s prime minister doesn’t look like a man who has really thought about that very deeply.

 People seem to like to say of him that he’s “out of touch”, but he doesn’t appear to be.
-He spoke of hearing of Liz Truss’s resignation while “taking my daughters to TGI Fridays and then to bowling,” and that is really who he is.
+He spoke of hearing of Liz Truss’s resignation while “taking my daughters to TGI Fridays and then to bowling”, and that is really who he is.

 He might be the richest prime minister ever but he’s certainly not the poshest, or the most ridiculous.
 He doesn’t live in the preposterous world of Sasha Swire’s diaries.
 He lives in a simpler world, with simple answers.
 Somewhat unsurprisingly, Morgan couldn’t prevent himself from mentioning he’d also interviewed Tony Blair in this flat, who had, apparently one of those Billy Big Bass fishes on the wall, which you pressed and it sang Don’t Worry Be Happy.